-The way you set up your artwork for this print method is different to setting up for Digital Gold and Silver on their own.
+Yes, you can.
+The way you set up your design for combining these Print Styles is different to setting up for Digital Gold and Silver on their own.

-The elements to be digital gold or silver must coloured with A SPOT COLOUR (see below).
+The parts of your design to be printed in Digital Gold or Silver must be a SPOT COLOUR (see below).

 Digi Gold + CMYK